zama-ai/tfhe-rs/tfhe/docs/shortint/operations.md

 }
 ```

-### Bivariate function evaluations
+### Bi-variate function evaluations

-Using the shortint types offers the possibility to evaluate bivariate functions, i.e.,
+Using the shortint types offers the possibility to evaluate bi-variate functions, i.e.,
 functions that takes two ciphertexts as input.
 This requires to choose a parameter set
 such that the carry buffer size is at least as large as the message one i.e.,
 PARAM_MESSAGE_X_CARRY_Y with X <= Y.